loveencounterflow/intertype/README.md

   pattern' &c (?)
 * **[–]** turn `Type_cfg` instances into functions
-* **[–]** document that `isa.optional.t x` is just a convenient way to write `isa.null.or.undefined.or.t x`, which explains why a hedgrow can be short-circuited as soon as `not x?` has been found to be `true`
+* **[–]** document that `isa.optional.t x` is just a convenient way to write `isa.null.or.undefined.or.t x`, which explains why a hedgerow can be short-circuited as soon as `not x?` has been found to be `true`
 * **[–]** implement `examine`, a non-throwing equivalent to `validate`, which returns the test clauses up to the point of failure or `null`.
 Variant: call it `fails`, returns `false` where `isa` had returned `true`, non-empty list of tests otherwise: